bbalakriz/devspaces-custom-template/Readme.md

 4. Update the following in each template in this JSON file

-   a. `url` should point to git repo that contains the starter code + devfile<br>
+   a. `url` should point to a git repository that contains the starter code + devfile.yaml.
+Typically, this repository should be owned by the teams that manages/owns the templates<br>
    b. `displayName`, `description`, `tags` should be updated to refer to relevant tech stack<br>
-   c. `icon.base64data` should contain the base64 representation of the image that is required.Use `base64` cli to do the conversion<br>
+   c. `icon.base64data` should contain the base64 representation of the image that is required.
+Use `base64` cli to do the conversion<br>
    For example, `base64 -i png-transparent-net-core-thumbnail.png > output_base64.txt` and copy the base64 value

 6. Create a configmap in the namespace where Dev Spaces is deployed and label it accordingly.